paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1409-continuation-of-officers-on-the-reserve-active-status-list-and-selective-early-removal.md

 (2) a reserve officer of the Army or Air Force who, as a condition of continued employment as a National Guard or Reserve technician is required by the Secretary concerned to maintain membership in a Selected Reserve unit or organization.

 **(b) Separation for Age.—** An officer may be retained under this section only so long as the officer continues to meet the conditions of paragraph (1) or (2) of subsection (a).
 An officer described in paragraph (1) of such subsection may not be retained under this section after the last day of the month in which the officer becomes 62 years of age.
-An officer described in paragraph (2) of such subsection may not be retained under this section after the last day of the month in which the officer becomes 60 years of age.
+An officer described in paragraph (2) of such subsection may not be retained under this section after the last day of the month in which the officer becomes 62 years of age.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (b).
+Pub.
+L. 118–159 substituted “62” for “60”.

 2008—Pub.
 L. 110–417, § 514(c)(1), amended section catchline generally.
 Prior to amendment, catchline read as follows: “Retention on reserve active-status list of certain officers until age 60”.

 Subsec. (b).
 Pub.
 L. 110–417, § 514(b), in heading, substituted “for Age” for “at Age 60” and, in text, substituted “paragraph (1) or (2) of subsection (a)” for “subsection (a)(1) or (a)(2)” and “An officer described in paragraph (1) of such subsection may not be retained under this section after the last day of the month in which the officer becomes 62 years of age.
 An officer described in paragraph (2) of such subsection may not be retained under this section after the last day of the month in which the officer becomes 60 years of age.” for “An officer may not be retained under this section after the last day of the month in which the officer becomes 60 years of age.”